tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/saving-plots-r.md

 {{% /tip %}}

-### Integrating Version Control with ggsave()
+### Time Stamping your output with ggsave()
-`ggsave()` allows for version control, while saving the plots.
-This creates the ability to monitor changes and progress across different stage of your visualizations.
-Which could be beneficial when an older visualization needs to be referred back to.
-By adding dates, times, or version numbers within your file names.
-Each plot is distinctly marked, creating a proccess of version tracking of your visualizations.
+We can use `ggsave()` together with a timestamp in the filename to give each iteration of a graph a unique name.
+This creates the ability to monitor changes and progress across as a visualization gets updated over time.
+This can be be beneficial when an older version of a visualization needs to be referred back to.

-#### Version Control:
-To safeguard against the accidental overwriting of your plots, it's advisable to create a new file for each version of your graph.
-This strategy not only helps in maintaining a chronological record of your visualization's development but also simplifies the process of comparing different iterations or reverting to previous versions if needed.
+#### Adding a Timestamp to the File Name:

-For precise tracking of changes, incorporating timestamps in your filenames can be useful. `R` offers built-in functions for this purpose: `Sys.Date()` for adding a simple date stamp for daily versioning, and `format(Sys.time(), "%Y%m%d_%H%M%S")` for a more granular timestamp that includes the exact time of creation.
+`R` offers built-in functionality that returns the current date and time: `Sys.Date()` for adding a date stamp for daily versioning, and `format(Sys.time(), "%Y%m%d_%H%M%S")` for a more granular timestamp that includes the exact time of creation.

-Automating the naming process can streamline your workflow.
-By using `paste0()` in conjunction with `ggsave()`, you can dynamically generate filenames that include versioning information, thereby enhancing the clarity and uniqueness of each saved file.
-This method not only reduces manual effort but also ensures consistency in how your files are named and organized.
+Automating the naming process to include the timestamp can streamline your workflow.
+By using `paste0()` in conjunction with `ggsave()` and the `Sys.Date()` or `Sys.time()` syntax you can generate output files that include the time the file was written in their file name.

-Example of implementing version control with `ggsave()`:
+Example of implementing a timestamp in a file name with `ggsave()`:

 {{% codeblock %}}
 ```R